Counselling & Psychological Support Services

 How does the Psychological Support Service (PSS) work

-The Psychological Support Services provides FREE short term face-to-face Psychological therapies for people experiencing mild to moderate mental health concernsStep 1 A referral to the PSS is made by a GP and sent or emailed to the psychologist at
+The Psychological Support Services provides FREE short term face-to-face Psychological therapies for people experiencing mild to moderate mental health concernsStep 1 A referral to the PSS is made by a GP and faxed to 95198200 or emailed to firstname.lastname@example.org please ensure that a contact number has been provided on your referral letter

 Step 2 Once we have received your referral letter from your GP the psychologist will contact you to arrange your first session